tulayev/quiz-app/README.md

+## Quiz App
-This is a simple quiz app for testing knowledge.
+# This is a simple quiz app for testing knowledge